yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

 This is where controllers and $scope come in handy.
 Controllers facilitate the flow of data and $scope is an object, used within the controller, whose properties and methods are accessible from within the controller's corresponding view (HTML doc).

 And what about modules?
 Angular is modular.
-It allows us to separate specific app functionality into 'modules', making them resusable.
+It allows us to separate specific app functionality into 'modules', making them reusable.
 We use modules to contain our controllers so the $scope in the controller that deals with the search form does not collide with the $scope in the controller responsible for rendering the weather data.

 Let's look at what the barebones controller looks like for 'searchForm.html' and 'displayWeather.html'.